A Letter To Parents & Students Before We Begin

 Each grammar lesson has a unit quiz.
 You can check your student's progress with these quizzes.

 In this course, we reference events you can add to a timeline.
 Many homeschoolers take advantage of a historical timeline.
 If you already use a timeline, these dates will be helpful to you.

 If you do not use a timeline, this article will help you to understand how to use a timeline (the author calls it a Book of Centuries).
 You can download a simple timeline HERE.
-You will only need to print pages 57 - 93 for this study.
+You will only need to print pages from the later centuries for this study.

 During each of the lessons, students will create trivia cards about the poets.
 These cards can be used to quiz students about the history and life of the poets.
 We recommend using the cards to play games during poetry teatime or as a review of the lesson.
 Keep in mind because you will be using these for a full year you probably don't want to include obscure facts.
 Also, you might want to consider using the Jeopardy format for writing your question.

 The answer key provided with this course is to be used as a reference for the Literary Elements portion of the course.
 It is not to be used as an exhaustive resource of all occurrences of every literary element found in the poems.
 Poetry and its literary elements can be subjective.
 Use the answer key to help your student understand the literary elements and to start conversations about the elements and the poetry.